fatoyinbovictory/bucodel-sis/README.md

 ### Design and Implementation of Students Information System for BUCODeL

-This is the GitHub repository for our final year project on the design and implementation of a student information system, in partial fulfilment of the requirements for the award of Bachelor of Science (B. Sc) Software Engineering.
+This is the GitHub repository for our final year project on the design and implementation of a student information system, in partial fulfilment of the requirements for the award of Bachelor of Science (B.Sc) Software Engineering.
 The project aims to develop a comprehensive system that can manage and organize student data in educational institutions.

 ## Features